Strengthening the Capacity of CSOs to Promote Transparency and Accountability in Public Infrastructure Projects in Malawi

 The project consists of four activities:

-(a) Building capacity of civil society organizations (CSOs) to advocate for increased transparency, accountability and integrity and monitor procurement at the national and local levels in Malawi in the water supply and sanitation (WSS), transport and building sectors;
+(a) Building capacity of CSOs to advocate for increased transparency, accountability, and integrity and monitor procurement at the national and local levels in Malawi in the water supply and sanitation, transport, and building sectors;

-(b) Facilitating CSO involvement in public infrastructure procurement monitoring and advocacy programs, through applying the skills they have learnt in capacity building activities;
+(b) Facilitating CSO involvement in public infrastructure procurement monitoring and advocacy programs by applying the skills they have acquired in capacity building activities;

-(c) Establishing a national dialog between CSOs and duty bearers on budgeting for infrastructure procurement.
+(c) Establishing a national dialogue between CSOs and duty bearers on budgeting for infrastructure procurement.

 Donal O'Leary